-If we were to hold a popularity contest for the contents of our makeup bag, certain products, like mascara and concealer, would land at the top of the hierarchy—the popular kids, if you will.
-Cream blush, on the other hand, would fall somewhere between lip stain and individual falsies—nice in theory (we do envy that lit-from-within flush, after all), but usually avoided for fear of resembling Bozo the clown.
+If we were to hold a popularity contest for the contents of our makeup bag, certain products, like mascara, concealer, and lipstick would have a permanent place in the spotlight.
+Cream blush, on the other hand, would fall somewhere between bright lip stains and individual falsies—nice in theory (we do envy that lit-from-within flush, after all), but usually avoided due to fear of looking too clown-like.

-But it may be time to re-evaluate.
+But, It actually might be time to re-evaluate this cream blush trend, altogether.
 Cream blush, when applied correctly, can give you a glowy, slightly dewy flush that traditional powder blush can’t.
-Plus, the texture makes it ideal for people with dry or mature skin (read: no more cake-y finish!).
-We recruited our resident makeup expert, Lauren Andersen (responsible for the gorgeously-flushed cheeks of celebs like Jessica Alba and Chrissy Teigen), to show us the ropes.
+Plus, the texture makes it ideal for people with dry or mature skin (read: no more cake-y finish!)
+Since it's important we know how to apply cream blush correctly, here's a simple step by step guide on how to do so, you won't be disappointed.

-Keep flipping to find out how to apply cream blush like a pro, then shop our favorite cream blush picks at the end!
+Keep scrolling to find out how to apply cream blush like a pro, then shop our favorite cream blush picks at the end!

 To ensure your skin is prepped and hydrated for cream blush, go through your usual skincare routine before applying any makeup.
 It's important to use products that will add some dew to your skin such as hydrating moisturizers and face oil.
 A great moisturizer to use for hydration is Tatcha's "The Water Cream", and this face oil from Tata Harper is super nourishing.